kw7oe/kw7oe.github.io/content/posts/essential-date-functions-for-grouping-in-postgresql.md

 - Truncate date with `date_trunc`
 - Extract date parts, such as weekday, month and year with `date_part`.
 - Format date with `to_char`
-- `inserted_at > localtimestamp - interval '14 days'` to list records created
-  for the past 14 days.

 ### Setup